 Ontario’s aerospace industry deals with various sectors within the airline world.
-Ontario Aerospace Industry is the second largest in Canada and employs around 21,000 people, and generates large annual revenues of around $6 billion a year.
+The Ontario Aerospace Industry is the second largest in Canada, employs around 21,000 people, and generates significant annual revenues of approximately $6 billion a year.

 Studies have found that it is more cost-efficient to manufacture aerospace components in Toronto than in larger U.S. cities like Seattle.
-Lower labour and manufacturing costs in Canada make it suitable for the industry to operate.
+Lower labour and manufacturing costs in Canada make it suitable for the industry.

 The industry deals with various areas of aerospace like aerostructures, landing gear systems, avionics and flight management, turbine engines, environmental conditioning/electric power, space and maintenance, repair and overhaul.
 Many companies across Ontario specialize in these specifications and deal with aerospace designing, manufacturing, and even after-sales support.

 Apart from around 200 companies that deal with the Ontario Aerospace Industry in the area, there are also about 40 college programs in Ontario related to the field, creating a workforce ready for the industry.
 Research and technology development are given a lot of importance since innovation is the key to success in aerospace.